The Kingslayers of the Counting House

 Etheldreda "Audrey" Cotton: Granddaughter of Sir William Cotton Killed at St Albans.

 IV.
-The Strategic Assets (The Five Co-Heiresses) Gen 3
+The Strategic Assets (One Heir & Five Co-Heiresses) Gen 3

 The Mission: These five daughters of Sir Wyllyam and Ellen Tudor were married off to "lock" the syndicate's wealth into the new Tudor nobility.